 Typically, these people turn to financial advisors and in truth the right advisor can be a sound solution.
 But not often.
 The problem is good, skilled and honest advisors are thin on the ground and finding the right one is often more work and risk than just learning this stuff yourself.
 But the harsh truth is, frequently that learning is just not gonna happen.

 I can relate.
-Many are the subjects that cause my own eyes to glaze.
-Areas of my life where I just want to tell somebody this is the outcome I want and in a Captain Picard like fashion order, “Make it so, Mr. Data!”
+Many are the subjects that cause my own eyes to glaze, and I just want to tell somebody this is the outcome and say, “Make it so!”

 Now, with a company called Betterment, we have exactly that…

-I first came across these guys at FinCon back in October; these guys being Jon Stein the Founder and CEO and Katherine Buck, Community Manager.
-Both are fully human in so far as I can tell, and considerably warmer than Mr. Data.
+I first came across these guys at FinCon; these guys being Jon Stein the Founder and CEO and Katherine Buck, Community Manager.

 Over that long weekend we had several conversations that piqued my interest and several more by Skype and email these past couple of months.
 Plus I’ve been poring over their website and discussing them with other financial folks I know and whose opinions I respect.

 A. Your money is secure.
 This was my biggest issue and we spent a lot of time discussing it.
 More time, I gather, than they had been asked to spend before.
 Once I was satisfied, I asked Jon to put it into simple language and in his own words: